matryer/xbar/README.md

 To work on the BitBar app, fork, then clone this repo.

-In terminal, navigate to the project directory and run:
+In Terminal, navigate to the project directory and run:

 ```
 git submodule init && git submodule update